npcloud/npcloud-algorithms/README.md

 # Optimization Algorithm

-This repository is open source definition for optimization problem used in NPCloud optimization network.
+This repository is open source definition for optimization problems used in NPCloud optimization network.

-Currently we have support two simple demo problems: DemoContract and TSPContract.
+Currently we support two simple example problems: DemoContract and TSPContract.
 And we are developing the VRP contract and bin packing contract which are more practically used.

-If you are interested in contribution more contract to this repository, please contract us through email **npc@npcloud.io** first.
+If you are interested in contribution more algorithms to this repository, please contract us first through email **npc@npcloud.io** first.
 And you can submit pull request after you finished your code.

-NPCloud will record your contribution and will distribute certain amount of NPC token to contributors.

 ## Contract Interface